All Episodes

 I'm not smarter than anybody else.

-The ninety percent of the people in Washington who were dealing with it.
+I'm just more informed than 90% of the people in Washington who we're dealing with.

-After the fact of the demise of the U.S. terminals deal.
+At any rate, after the fact of the demise of the U.S. terminals dealt, yes, I said terminals, not ports.

-Nobody was gonna be controlling these ports.
+Nobody was going to be controlling these ports.

 Let's take a look at an excerpt of the fact sheet that's been posted at the Homeland Security website for a while.

-Of course, arrogant Bush-hating, manipulative re-election-obsessed congressmen and senators couldn't be bothered with these facts.
+Of course, arrogant, Bush-hating, manipulative, re-election-obsessed congressmen and senators couldn't be bothered with these facts.

-This is actually on the DHS website.
+Coast Guard, this is actually on the DHS website.

 Coast Guard.